 This course is highly competitive and has limited places.
 Therefore, successful students are selected based on prior work experience, education, individual attitude and aptitude.
 Shortlisted applicants will be interviewed by an AVT team member.

-You will be required to wear:
+At workshops, you will be required to wear:

 The skills and knowledge you will learn can be applied in a range of roles from trainers to animal handlers.
 For more information on careers working with animals read our article Top 6 Animal Care Careers.